 - Now, we could look at the veteran as 76% disabled (60% + 16%), and 24% non-disabled (100%-76%).

 - Last, the VA will consider how the 20% rating affects the remaining non-disabled percentage of 24.
 This is done by multiplying 20% by 24%.
 This gives us 4.8%.

 - NOW we can everything together … 60% + 16% + 4.8% = 80.8%.
 Round this down to the nearest multiple of 10 and you get a combined rating of 80%.

 Overall, VA math is a confusing process that can also become frustrating when trying to calculate disability percentages and VA rates for your VA claims.
-However, remember that the combined rating can mean the difference between hundreds or even thousands of dollars in monthly compensation.
+However, remember that the combined rating for the veterans disability can mean the difference between hundreds or even thousands of dollars in monthly compensation benefits.

-- Consider a veteran with PTSD rated at 50%, a left arm condition rated at 30%, and a back condition rated at 20%.
+- Consider a veteran with PTSD rated at 50%, a left-arm condition rated at 30%, and a third disability rated at 20%.